eem2314/eem2314/README.md

 I retired from The Boeing Company 10 years ago, and in retirement I've written a few papers dealing with flutter, an instability caused by a structure moving in a fluid.
-My focus is on practical methods for predicting flutter in real structures (usually airplanes) including multiple nonlinearities.
+My focus is on practical methods for predicting flutter in real structures (usually aircraft) including multiple nonlinearities.

 Currently I'm working on adding uncertainties to nonlinear flutter